Sunny day

 Just past the top of the mountain at a point where the trail made a switchback, a short side trail led to a spring.
 I stopped here to collect and filter water.

-As I walked back to rejoin the AT I had a brief moment of confusion.
+When I walked back to rejoin the AT, however, I had a brief moment of confusion.
 Do I go left or right?

-To get that shot I turned around to walk a few steps back and get a better angle.
+I turned around to walk a few steps back to get a better angle for the photo.

 Water bottle hanging from tree